Skip to content

 }

-The controller sends ShutdownNode when an operator drains a node; the daemon acks with the count of still-running instances and an estimate of drain time, then begins graceful instance shutdown.
+When an operator drains a node the controller sends ShutdownNode; the daemon acks with the count of still-running instances and a drain-time estimate, then begins a graceful shutdown of each instance.

 Error reporting